mrsilver76/listporter/README.md

 #### Path rewriting options

 ListPorter tries to match each file path in your playlist with the paths Plex has stored.
 It first attempts an exact match.
-If that fails, it automatically uses fuzzy matching, based on the assumption that music files are organised with a structure of `artist/album/track`.
+If that fails, it automatically uses fuzzy matching, based on the assumption that music files are organised with a structure of `artist/album/track` or `artist\album\track`.
 It compares only the last three parts of each path, ignoring drive letters, shares, or deeper folder structures.

 This approach works well when root paths differ or when file systems vary across devices, as long as the layout near the file itself is consistent.
 However, if files have been renamed or stored with a different folder hierarchy, exact or fuzzy matching may fail.